Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     ECC double bit error has occured on DCache Data RAM!
     ECC single bit error has occured on DCache Tag RAM!
     ECC double bit error has occured on DCache Tag RAM!
+    ECC single bit error has occured on CLM!
+    ECC double bit error has occured on CLM!
     ECC single bit error has occured on CCache Data RAM!
     ECC double bit error has occured on CCache Data RAM!
     ECC single bit error has occured on CCache Tag RAM!